bird-coder/forage-sdk/README.md

 # forage-sdk
-an php sdk for foraging
+a php sdk for foraging